brianhlin/docs/docs/compute-element/covid-19.md

 (among other pilots you support), allowing you to prioritize these pilots and account for this usage separately from other OSG activity.

+!!!tip "Already support the OSG VO?"
+    Then you're already supporting COVID-19 research!
+    COVID-19 user jobs may run inside regular OSG pilots and have a higher priority than other OSG work.
+    Follow the rest of this document if you would like to prioritize COVID-19 research through your batch system without prioritizing all other OSG jobs.

 To support COVID-19 work, the overall process includes the following:

 1. Make the site computing resources available through a HTCondor-CE if you have not already done so.